valhuber/ApiLogicServer/api_logic_server_cli/docs/Manage-GitHub.md

 ## Save API Logic Project to GitHub

-Create a project on your GitHub account (here called `ApiLogicProject-GitHub`) in the usual manner.
+Create a project on your GitHub account (here called `ApiLogicProject`) in the usual manner.

 1. Create your project on GitHub

         *  Don't add files yet to avoid merge
 2. Exit the Docker container as shown above
 3. Initialize your project for git and push it in the usual manner: